outr/lucene4s/README.md

 * [X] Support for storing and retrieving case classes as documents via compile-time Macro
 * [X] Numeric storage and retrieval functionality (Boolean, Int, Long, and Double)
 * [X] Facets support in Searchable
-* [ ] Support for docType on Searchable to provide multiple Searchable implementation in a single index
+* [X] Support for docType on Searchable to provide multiple Searchable implementation in a single index
-* [ ] Asynchronous features via Akka Futures
 * [ ] Range inserting and querying
+* [ ] Dates
 * [ ] Geospatial features
-* [ ] Dates
+* [ ] Asynchronous features via Akka Futures
 * [ ] Complete ScalaDocing

 ### Features for 1.0.0 (Released 2016.10.13)